This is a post I began quite some time ago thinking it would be a quick and easy one, since it concerns a topic I know very well.

 A very important difference is that this diagram subtracts the colors.
 Rather than three lights shining on an unlighted screen, this diagram represents colored filters in front of a lighted white screen.

-Printers use yellow, cyan and magenta ink (each page is printed three times to lay down one color).
+Printers use yellow, cyan and magenta ink (each page is printed three times to lay down a color).
 Films and photo paper use yellow, cyan and magenta dye in three layers to achieve the same effect.

 That printers use these colors may, in part, have led to calling them primary.
 It’s also confusing in that they sometimes call cyan “blue” and magenta “red,” thus making the printers’ primaries yellow, “blue” and “red.”